jingmeiqiu/Jingmeiqiu.github.io/_pages/publications.md

 3\.
 A Generalized Eulerian-Lagrangian Discontinuous Galerkin Method for Transport Problems, X. Hong and J.-M. Qiu, submitted.

 2\.
-A Low Rank Tensor Representation of Linear Transport and Nonlinear Vlasov Solutions and Their Associated Flow Maps, W. Guo  and J.-M. Qiu, submitted.
+A Low Rank Tensor Representation of Linear Transport and Nonlinear Vlasov Solutions and Their Associated Flow Maps, W. Guo  and J.-M. Qiu, Journal of Computational Physics, in revision.

 1\.
 Accuracy and stability analysis of the Semi-Lagrangian method for stiff hyperbolic relaxation systems and kinetic BGK model, M. Ding and J.-M. Qiu, SIAM Multiscale Modeling and Simulation, in revision.